pik3d/19en/README.md

 When exploring the properties of a time-varying surface, it is convenient to store, process and display a set of images (frames/matrices) as a whole.
-Such a sequence is called a STACK of images ( perhaps from one frame ).
+Such a sequence is called a stack of images (possibly from a single frame).

 The framework offers a data storage/exchange standard: __###-format__ and base set of commands/utilities for processing and displaying stacks.